Day 31 of a Year Long Road Trip Along America’s Scenic Byways

-After stopping at the pound, I drove through Damariscotta where it appeared the local businesses have a pumpkin decorating contest…lady bugs, birds, cars, and other artistic pumpkins lined the main street.
+After stopping at the pound, I drove through Damariscotta where local businesses featured decorated pumpkins.
+Lady bugs, birds, cars, and other artistic pumpkins lined the main street.
 In addition, I saw a second Rexall Drug.
 I forgot to mention that I saw one the other day.
-I guess I was wrong when I blogged the first week that I thought they went out of business.
+I guess I was wrong when I blogged during the first week of my trip that they had gone out of business.

 As I was entering Wiscasset, I spotted a historic site marker for a fort.
 Fort Edgecomb was built in 1808 and housed 20-35 troops until 1816.
 During tensions with England, instead of declaring war, Thomas Jefferson ordered to enhance the nation’s defense by building coastal forts.
 Fort Edgecomb was one of nine fortifications.
 Waterfront earthwork batteries protected the canons.
 All was quiet after 1816 until the Civil War.
 Volunteers manned the fort while the Confederate cruiser Tallahassee was in Maine waters raiding the Union’s commercial fishing fleet.